Introduction to decision making

 #Kepner-Tregoe #decision-making

 Decision Analysis is a method to evaluate and score available options in an objective manner.
-The appropriate decision is then the one with the highest score.

 ![[kepner-tregoe-overview.png]]